-(1) We have agreed to issue upon the closing of this offering, compensation warrants to The Benchmark Company, LLC and Cuttone & Co., LLC, as representatives of the underwriters, entitling them to purchase up to 5% of the number of shares sold in this offering.
-We have also agreed to pay a non-accountable expense allowance to the underwriters of 0.5% of the gross proceeds received in this offering and to reimburse the underwriters for other out-of-pocket expenses related to the offering.
-For a description of other terms of the compensation warrants and a description of the other compensation to be received by the underwriters, see "Underwriting."
+In addition to the underwriting discounts listed above and the non-accountable expense allowance described in the footnote, we have agreed to issue upon the closing of this offering, compensation warrants to The Benchmark Company, LLC and Cuttone & Co., LLC, as representatives of the underwriters, entitling them to purchase: (i) up to 5% of the number of common shares sold to investors introduced by the underwriters in this offering; and (ii) up to 3% of the number of common shares issued to investors identified by the Company in this offering.
+The registration statement of which this prospectus is a part also covers the underwriters' warrants and the common shares issuable upon the exercise thereof.
+For additional information regarding our arrangement with the underwriters, please see "Underwriting" beginning on page 97.